charmed-kubernetes/kubernetes-docs/pages/k8s/operations.md

 toc: False
 ---

-Now you have installed your **CDK** cluster, what can you do with it?
+Now that you have installed your **CDK** cluster, what can you do with it?
 This page details some basic cluster operations, including how to check the status of your cluster and test that it is working with the built-in demo deployment.